UpendoVentures/CloudFlarePurgeCache/README.md

 ## Features
 * Empowers site administrators to purge the cache in CloudFlare to aid with user experience and/or troubleshoot cache-related issues.
+* Automatically creates an Admin-level page and adds the module to it upon installation.
 * Saves the API token/key and Zone ID using FIPS encryption.
 * Never shows the API token/key after first save.
 * Includes thorough logging details for initial implementation troubleshooting.